awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-appconfig-deploymentstrategy.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `FinalBakeTimeInMinutes`  <a name="cfn-appconfig-deploymentstrategy-finalbaketimeinminutes"></a>
-The amount of time AppConfig monitors for alarms before considering the deployment to be complete and no longer eligible for automatic roll back\.
+The amount of time AWS AppConfig monitors for alarms before considering the deployment to be complete and no longer eligible for automatic roll back\.
 *Required*: No
 *Type*: Double
 *Minimum*: `0`